 Important Information for Parents to Know About IVIg (Intra-Venous ImmunoGlobulin)

-In speaking with JM families, we’ve identified seven “best practices” that are absolutely crucial when you, your child and family are battling juvenile myositis.
+In speaking with JM families nationwide, we have identified six, “mindful tips,” that are crucial when you, your child, and your family are battling JM.

 Having a chronic and rare disease is a challenging experience for anyone to go through, and especially difficult on children and adolescents.